malfaro2/Mora_et_al/Readme.md

 ### Cite:

-If you find this code useful in your research, please, consider citing our paper.
+If you find this code useful in your research, please, consider citing our paper: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0218061